circleci/circleci-docs/jekyll/_cci2/concepts.md

 ---

-A CircleCI project shares the name of the associated code repository and is visible on the Projects page of the CircleCI app.
-Projects are added by using the Add Project button.
+A CircleCI project shares the name of the associated code repository.
+Select Add Project from the CircleCI application to enter the Projects dashboard, from here you can set up or follow projects you have access to.

 * TOC
 {:toc}

-A CircleCI project shares the name of the associated code repository and is visible on the Projects page of the CircleCI app.
-Projects are added by using the Add Project button.
+## Add Projects

 On the "Add Projects" page, you can either _Set Up_ any project that you are the owner of on your VCS, or, _Follow_ any project in your organization to gain access to its pipelines and to subscribe to [email notifications]({{
 site.baseurl }}/2.0/notifications/) for the project's status.

-## Add Projects Page

 {:.tab.addprojectpage.Cloud}
 ![header]({{ site.baseurl }}/assets/img/docs/CircleCI-2.0-setup-project-circle101_cloud.png)